X

 “The total penalties across these matters are the largest announced by ASIC against one entity and reflect the seriousness and number of breaches of law, the vulnerable position that ANZ put its customers in and the repeated failures to rectify crucial issues,” Longo said.

-The bank could also be back in court next week as the ASIC fine saga drags on, with Justice Jonathan Beach questioning whether the penalty was too small given the scale of the failures, though his decision has not yet been reached.
+The bank was also back in court this week as the ASIC fine saga drags on, with Justice Jonathan Beach questioning whether the penalty was too small given the scale of the failures, though his decision has been reserved.

 Related Posts